tndatacommons/tndata_backend/README.md

 License
 -------

-This code is the property of Tennessee Data Commons.

-(c) 2015 all rights reserved.
+This project is distributed under the terms of the MIT license.
+See the LICENSE.md file in this repo.